Vegetarian's Japan Guide

 At Ogawanoshō, if you don’t want to just sit and be served, you can make your own Oyaki for just 500 yen!
 Everything will be prepared for you, and you will be given an apron.
 They welcome everyone to make their own Oyaki here, even if you don’t speak Japanese!

 The session will take around 40 minutes.
-You will get to make two Oyaki, and it comes with a bowl of miso soup as well (unfortunately, the miso soup contains seafood extract).
+You will get to make two Oyaki, and it comes with a cup of tea, too!

 Tip: Pre-book your Oyaki-Making workshop HERE!